Memphis, Texas: Government

 Kelton Gray Seliger is a Republican member of the Texas State Senate representing District 31, which stretches from the Panhandle to the Permian Basin.

 Republican Drew Springer, Jr., a businessman from Muenster in Cooke County, has since January 2013 represented Memphis in the Texas House of Representatives.

 Education

 Memphis is served by the Memphis Independent School District.

 Clarendon College – Childress Center is located about 29 miles southeast in Childress, Texas.
-Clarendon College (Texas) is a community college located around 28 miles northeast in Clarendon, the seat of Donley County in the Texas Panhandle.
+Clarendon College is a community college located around 28 miles northeast in Clarendon, the seat of Donley County in the Texas Panhandle.
 The college operates branch campuses in Pampa and Childress.

-As defined by the Texas Legislature, the official service area of Clarendon College is Armstrong, Briscoe, Childress, Collingsworth, Donley, Gray, Hall, and Wheeler Counties.
+As defined by the Texas Legislature, Hall County is in the service area of Clarendon College.